 Affordable and available now to vessel operators

 Surprising to many is just how affordable and available this technology is to the maritime industry.
-No longer a prototype, Sea Machines’ automated vessel system, the Sea Machines 300, is already on the market, and can be easily retrofitted aboard existing commercial vessels or added to construction plans for new ones at an accessible price point.
+No longer a prototype, Sea Machines’ autonomous vessel system SM300 is already on the market, and can be easily retrofitted aboard existing commercial vessels or added to construction plans for new ones at an accessible price point.
 The simple installation of the Sea Machines system typically requires no more than 10 components to be installed before it’s ready for use.

 Sea Machines’ automated vessel technology isn’t limited to oil and gas operations.
-It also can be applied to all types of commercial vessels, including ships, workboats, science and survey vessels, military and security craft, fishing and aquaculture boats, and yachts.
-Watch the Updates section of the Sea Machines website for details.
+It also can be applied to all types of commercial vessels, including ships, workboats, science and survey vessels, military and security craft, fishing and aquaculture boats, patrol boats, and fireboats.